 We are getting married on 31st August this year and were hoping to go on honeymoon a couple of days after.
 Initially we were attracted to Kerala, for the culture, beaches and relaxed atmosphere, as well as the cuisine.
 Unfortunately we have been told the rainy season extends to September and so have been advised that it's not the best time to go.
-Can you suggest a similar holiday destination better at this time of year?
+Can you suggest a similar vacation destination better at this time of year?

 Certainly, Kerala would be a great choice for a honeymoon, it really does offer amazing culture and stunning scenery in which to relax.
 However, as you mentioned, it can be particularly wet during September due to the monsoon season.